yashrb24/popl-project/README.md

 #### [do_stuff Function](https://github.com/yashrb24/popl-project/blob/main/code-orig/kani_linked_list.rs#L47)

 The `do_stuff` function demonstrates the usage of the linked list by creating an instance of `LinkedList`, appending three nodes with values 1, 2, and 3, and then printing the elements of the list.
-This is the function that we are checking using Kani for null pointer dereferences.
+We are checking this function using Kani for null pointer dereferences.
 The code uses unsafe Rust features due to the manual management of raw pointers.
 In real code, care must be taken to ensure that operations involving raw pointers are safe and do not lead to memory safety issues.

 ### Building and Running

-To build and run the code, ensure you have a cargo environment set up.
+To build and run the code, ensure a cargo environment is set up.
 Then, compile and execute the code using:

 ```bash
 cargo run